Geek the Library!

 Downloadable E-books and Audio Books

-Thanks to the Friends of the Library, Temple Public Library is part of a consortium of area libraries which allows our patrons to download e-books and audio book and check them out.
+Thanks to the Friends of the Library, Temple Public Library continues to take part in a consortium of area libraries which allows our patrons to download e-books and audio book and check them out.
 Just go to the bottom of the catalog screen (www.templelibrary.us) and click on "Down Load Audio/E-books".
 You will be given step-by step instructions, but basically you will download a free program to your computer and then select and check out your items to be downloaded.
 Then you can transfer them to your reading or listening device.
-The latest news is that they can now be transferred to a Kindle, as well as the other systems such as Barnes and Noble's Nook, the Sony Reader, and the I-Pad, which patrons were able to use before.
+They can now be transferred to a Kindle, as well as the other systems such as Barnes and Noble's Nook, the Sony Reader, and the I-Pad.
 This is a very popular service, so if the book you want to download is not available, just reserve it and you will be notified when it is available for you.
 In the meantime, you can search just the available titles, and then browse for something that looks interesting to you.
 What a great way to find new authors!

 Looking for a good book?